AliElba/coursa-fe/src/app/generated/api/docs/HealthApi.md

 # **check**
 > any check()

-Returns status ok if the service is running.
+Returns status ok if the service is running and healthy.

 ### Example